 Welcome to the T. Mark Schmidt Off-Highway Vehicle Safety and Recreation Program (Chapter 261, F.S.).
-This program was passed in 2002 by the Florida Legislative Session to develop an Off-Highway Vehicle recreational system.
-The program provides the State of Florida with a set of guidelines to follow for developing and maintaining the state lands for Off-Highway Motorcycle (OHM) and All-Terrain Vehicle (ATV) users, and was updated to include Recreational Off-Highway Vehicles (ROVs) in 2009 by the Florida Legislative Session.
+This program was passed in 2002 by the Florida Legislature to develop an Off-Highway Vehicle recreational system.
+The program provides the State of Florida with a set of guidelines to follow for developing and maintaining the state lands for Off-Highway Motorcycle (OHM) and All-Terrain Vehicle (ATV) users, and was updated to include Recreational Off-Highway Vehicles (ROVs) in 2009 by the Florida Legislature.

 An important aspect of the Off-Highway Vehicle (OHV) use is for the operator to understand the legal requirements and responsibilities associated with this recreational activity.
 This website contains important information for OHV users that ride on public lands.
 You will be able to locate information quickly by using the quick links to Florida state laws, titling requirements, places to ride and other government and organizations' websites to assist you in the information you need to ride OHVs safely and responsibly in the state of Florida.

 Protect Your Privilege

 Riding on public lands is a privilege, not a right.
 As such, it can be taken away if riders don't do everything they possibly can to protect it.

 - Keeping out of closed areas and off private property